blu3bird/vfio-nvidia-hot-swap/README.md

 I know from personal experience that this also works with an Intel dGPU and I have heard reports of it working with an AMD dGPU as well.
 But this guide is specifically tailored for a NVIDIA dGPU.

 However if your iGPU (integraded or PCIe) is also a NVIDIA card you are out of luck.
-Because the [sysfs unbind mechanism](https://lwn.net/Articles/143397/) is unrelible for NVIDIA cards the only way to "unbind" the card is by unloading the NVIDIA modules altogether.
+Because the [sysfs unbind mechanism](https://lwn.net/Articles/143397/) is unrelible for NVIDIA cards the only way to reliably "unbind" the card is by unloading the NVIDIA modules altogether.
 And that will not be possible if there is a 2nd NVIDIA card that is still in-use.

+The only way to get this to work would be to run your iGPU using the [nouveau](https://nouveau.freedesktop.org) driver which doesn't support any cards made in the last 7 years...

 ## Xorg or Wayland